 6.1 Equal Opportunity Employer (07-26-2023)

-The County seeks to hire the best qualified applicants available for each position vacancy, without regard to race, color, religion, national origin, pregnancy, childbirth or related medical conditions, age, marital status, disability, sexual orientation, gender identity, or military status, status as an organ donor, or any other characteristic protected by law (except where such is a bona fide occupational qualification).
+The County seeks to hire the best-qualified applicants available for each position vacancy, without regard to race, color, religion, national origin, pregnancy, childbirth or related medical conditions (including lactation), age, marital status, disability, sexual orientation, gender identity, or military status, status as an organ donor, or any other characteristic protected by law (except where such is a bona fide occupational qualification).

 The Department of Human Resources is responsible for centralized hiring of all employees for the County.
 The Director of Human Resources will review all requests to fill vacant positions to determine the necessity, the type of recruitment process, and the appropriate method of attracting qualified applicants for the vacant or soon to be vacant position.